 ZEISS are proud to be part of the main lecture programme at Global BirdFair – below are some of our highlights we think you might be interested in.
 There’s no need to pre-register for the sessions – simply turn up at the specified time, sit back and enjoy!

-ZEISS, BBRC, Cornell and the Cameron Bespolka Trust will be awarding the most successful entries of the ZEISS UK Young Birders content, with winners sharing their best birding moments.
+ZEISS, BBRC, Cornell and the Cameron Bespolka Trust are awarding the most successful entry of UK young birders describing their best birding moment

 Christopher Wood, Cornell / Richard Porter, Paul French, BBRC / Stephen Menzie, British Birds / James Lidster, Debby Doodeman

 Migration Chats with Mark James Pearson - Saturday 15th July, 14:00 - 15:00 & Sunday 16th July, 10:00 - 11:00, ZEISS stand

 Meet ZEISS Ambassador Mark and ask him about the new ZEISS-supported School of Birding, as well as anything migration-related - seawatching, vismig, nocmig, or any-mig!
 Mark is also the Co-founder of the new ZEISS-supported School of Birding.